samimalikdev/realtime-chat-app/README.md

    ```

 ## License
-This project is open-source.
-Feel free to modify and enhance it as you like!
+This project is open-source, and contributions are welcome!

-Happy coding! 🚀